GOP hesitancy grows on health law repeal without substitute

 Democrats looking to cast themselves as populist defenders of a law that's expanded health coverage to 20 million Americans used speeches to C-SPAN cameras and a nearly empty Senate chamber late Monday to attack Republicans for commencing a repeal effort with no alternative in hand.

-"They certainly have a plan to repeal it, but when it comes to replacing it, they don't offer anything.
-But they're going to go ahead with this," said Durbin, who said repeal would be "devastating."
+"This isn't a bumper sticker anymore, this isn't a rally anymore.
+This is real peoples' lives," said Sen. Angus King, I-Maine.

-Among GOP senators saying repeal should wait until a Republican alternative is ready is Sen. Lamar Alexander of Tennessee, chairman of the Senate Health committee, which will be in the middle of the health-care rewrite.
-Others voicing that sentiment include Republican Sens.
+GOP senators saying repeal should wait until a Republican alternative is ready include Sen. Lamar Alexander of Tennessee, chairman of the Senate Health committee.
+Others include Republican Sens.
 Susan Collins of Maine, Ron Johnson of Wisconsin, Tom Cotton of Arkansas and Bob Corker of Tennessee.

 The budget gives congressional committees until Jan.
 27 to produce legislation annulling much of the health care law, though the consequences for missing that deadline are minor.
 Even so, Corker, Collins and three other GOP senators introduced a budget amendment Monday delaying that target date until March 3.